noisebridge/noise-api/README.md

 last few seconds, as users may push the button for a very short time.
 The amount of time that this state is cached is totally up to the Gateman daemon that runs to interact with the gate hardware.

+If you send a "Accept: text/html" header (as web browsers do), it will return with some useful gate web forms, including one for opening the door with a keycode, and another for getting a new keycode.

 ### POST /gate/